 1. Professionalism.
-Candidates must adhere to the Board's Advertising and Marketing Requirements, as well as the Code of Ethics.
+Candidates must adhere to the Board's Advertising and Marketing Requirements, as well as the Code of Ethics and Professionalism.
 The Board reserves the right to defer a candidate from the examination process for consideration of ethical or other similar issues.
 The candidate is urged to refer to the Advertising Requirements and the Board's Code of Ethics located on the Board's website under Policies.

 Peer Evaluations are required.
 Candidates will provide peer names and e-mail addresses on or around April 1st prior to the Case List submission deadline.
 The Board Office will then e-mail evaluations to the peers.
 Evaluations are required from each of the following categories from the primary hospital where the majority of cases are performed: Chief of Staff, Chief of Anesthesiology, O.R.
 Nursing Supervisor, Former Post-Residency Fellowship Director (if applicable).
 Peer Evaluations are also required from the Chief of Surgery or Plastic Surgery from ALL hospitals where privileges are held.
-The candidate will also list an ABPS Board Certified Plastic Surgeon.
+The candidate will also list an ABPS Board Certified Plastic Surgeon (this peer can be located anywhere).
 In addition, the Board Office will solicit a second ABPS Board Certified Plastic Surgeon within a proximal geographic location of the candidate.

 The Board prefers peer evaluations from hospital personnel, but understands that not all candidates operate regularly at a hospital.
-The Board may accept evaluations from surgery center personnel to fulfill this requirement.
+The Board may accept evaluations from the primary surgery center to fulfill this requirement.
+Evaluations are also required from each of the following categories from the primary surgery center/office (if applicable): Medical Director, Anesthesiologist, O.R.
+Nurse.
+The outpatient facility peer evaluation section must be completed if the candidate operates in a surgery center/office.